What are the Provisional Patent Application Requirements?￼

-What Is a Provisional Patent Application?
+What Is Provisional Patent Applications?

 A provisional patent application is a type of application filed before the U.S. Patent and Trademark Office (USPTO) grants a non-provisionally allowed patent.
 This means that the USPTO has not yet determined whether the applicant will receive a patent.
 If the applicant meets certain requirements, he or she may then submit a non-provisionary patent application.

 There are two main reasons why an inventor might choose to file this application.
-First, filing the application allows inventors to obtain a patent without having to pay the full fee associated with a non-provisional patent application.
+First, filing the application allows inventors to obtain a patent without having to pay the full fee associated with a non-provisional patent applications.
 Second, filing a provisional patent application gives inventors more time to decide whether to pursue a non-provision patent application.